-During the first three quarters of the state fiscal year 2006, traffic on the Mississippi County ferry has increased since last year by 7 percent.
-MoDOT's District 10 has provided additional directional signage to the ferry.
+During the first half of the state fiscal year 2006, traffic on the Mississippi County ferry has increased since last year by 8 percent.
+Bridge repairs performed by the Illinois Department of Transportation on both the Interstate 57 bridge and the US 60 bridge in Southeast Missouri caused increased traffic to the ferry.

-The New Bourbon Regional ferry service has experienced a 6 percent decrease in vehicles and a 39 percent decrease in passengers during the first three quarters of state fiscal year 2006 compared to state fiscal year 2005.
-The vehicle count has improved from a 12 percent decrease in the first quarter of the fiscal year.
+The New Bourbon Regional ferry service has experienced a 6 percent decrease in vehicles and a 35 percent decrease in passengers during the first half of state fiscal year 2006 compared to state fiscal year 2005.
+These statistics have improved from a 12 percent decrease in vehicles and a 36 percent decrease in passengers since first quarter of state fiscal year 2006.
 This ferry serves the Ste.
 Genevieve area where tourism is a major part of the economy.
-Tourism was affected last summer by high fuel prices and extreme heat during peak tourist season.
+Tourism has been affected by high fuel prices and extreme heat during peak tourist season.